mmedum/how_to_kafka/README.md

 through a callback, that will log that a message have been sent, when Kafka have acknowledge the message.

+The Consumer is programmed to poll Kafka for new messages, every start of the consumer application will handle a number of messages, but have no influence of which message it receives.
+We should not that multiple consumers with different groupid will read all the partitions, where consumers with the same groupid will split over the partitions.

 ## Setup
 1. Download [Kafka](https://www.apache.org/dyn/closer.cgi?path=/kafka/1.1.0/kafka_2.11-1.1.0.tgz)